ben-davis/notes/cs-app/Computer Systems - A Programmer's Perspective.md

 The track/section stuff is complicated, so a *disk controller* exposes a simpler model based on *logical blocks*; essentially a linear array of block numbers.
 The controller handles mapping (via creating and storing a triplet of surface, track, sector).

 ##### Disk formatting
-Fills the gaps between sectors with info identifying the sector, identifying which cylinders are out of action, and setting aside backup cylinders.
+Formatting fills the gaps between sectors with info identifying the sector, identifying which cylinders are out of action, and setting aside backup cylinders.
 These backup cylinders are why marketed capacities are different to usable capacity.

 ##### Connecting I/O Devices
 I/O devices are connected to the I/O bridge via the I/O bus.
 The I/O bus is designed to be independent of the underlying CPU (unlike memory and system buses which are CPU specific).